commeta/fast_io/README.md

 - Choosing the optimal buffer size depends on specific tasks and working conditions of the application.
 It is recommended to perform testing with different values to find the best option.
 - Specify the buffer size based on the size of the data portion, the default value of 4096 is enough to work with strings of 4096 bytes.
 - With a large buffer size, unnecessary file reads are possible, for example, during a full-text search, when the value can be found at the beginning of the file, and it will be read by the size of the buffer.
+- At a very low buffer size, the number of read/write requests can significantly increase, which will create additional load.
 - The buffer value must be a multiple of the 4096 byte cache memory page.
 - In string search operations, a dynamic dynamic_buffer buffer is created based on the dynamic_buffer += buffer_size principle.
 - If the file size is less than buffer_size, then buffer_size is reduced to the file size.